nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

  GRID [[euler||mura||treutler]  default mura]
 ```

-- euler : Euler-McLaurin quadrature wih the transformation devised by
+- euler : Euler-McLaurin quadrature with the transformation devised by
-    C.W.
-Murray, N.C.
-Handy, and G.L.
-Laming, Mol.
-Phys.78, 997 (1993).
+    Murray et al[^84].
-- mura : Modification of the Murray-Handy-Laming scheme by M.E.Mura
-    and P.J.Knowles, J Chem Phys 104, 9848 (1996) (we are not using the
+- mura : Modification of the Murray-Handy-Laming scheme (we are not using the same
-    scaling factors proposed in this paper).
+    scaling factors proposed in the paper by Mura and Knowles[^85]).
-- treutler : Gauss-Chebyshev using the transformation suggested by
+- treutler : Gauss-Chebyshev using the transformation suggested by Treutler[^86].
-    O.Treutler and R.Alrhichs, J.Chem.Phys 102, 346 (1995).

 ### Disk usage for Grid